myvesta/rootless-devops/README.md

 The main idea is simple:

+- The server owner wants you to administer his server but at the same time he doesn't want you to be able to see the user data on the server.
-- we can maintain the operating system and core services,
+- With this scripts you can maintain the operating system and core services,
-- we cannot practically access customer content, application files, or database contents,
+- You cannot access customer content, application files, or database contents,
-- privileged actions are limited to an explicit allowlist and are auditable.
+- Privileged actions are limited to an explicit allowlist and are auditable.

 ## Why this exists

-Many teams need to provide OS and service maintenance (patching, restarts, troubleshooting) while minimizing access to hosted data.
+Many teams need to provide OS and service maintenance (system updates, service restarts, troubleshooting) while minimizing access to hosted data.
 This repository provides a structured way to enforce:

 - least privilege,
 - data minimization,